Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 Separate the Colored cards from the rest.\
 Sort them by Color and give each player one of the piles.\
-The Color Token is put on the table in front of the player visible to everyone.
+The Color Token and the Pact card are put on the table in front of the player visible to everyone.\
 Each player then shuffles their Colored cards and puts them face down in their personal pile.\
 The remaining Colored cards are removed from the game.\

 The Role cards are seperated into Goals and Perks and shuffled.
 Each player is dealt a Goal (into their hand) and a Perk to the *bottom* of their personal pile.\